zwishing/raffine/README.md

 ## 🙏 Credits

 This library is derived from Casey Duncan's Planar package and inspired by Python's Affine package.
-Special thanks to the Python geospatial community for the excellent API design.